gokyle/hotp/README.md

 > all due caution!
 For example, they could be encrypted in a database
 > using [cryptobox](https://github.com/cryptobox/gocryptobox/).

-The HOTP keys can be serialised with the `Marshall` function; this preserves a "snapshot", so to speak, of the key value.
+The HOTP keys can be serialised with the `Marshal` function; this preserves a "snapshot", so to speak, of the key value.
 Serialisation is done in DER-format: